GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 Regulators can control the expression of a given target gene by affecting different steps of the target's expression:

--   Regulation of transcription: this is the most-studied type of gene expression regulation.
-The regulatory molecule (a protein that regulates transcription are called a transcription factor) controls the production of messenger RNAs from the target gene.
+-   **Regulation of transcription**: this is the most well-known type of gene expression regulation.
+The regulatory molecule (a protein that regulates transcription is called a transcription factor) controls the production of messenger RNAs from the target gene.
--   Regulation of translation: the regulatory molecule controls the rate at which target mRNAs are translated to synthesise proteins.
+-   **Regulation of translation**: the regulatory molecule controls the synthesis of proteins from the target mRNAs.
--   Decay regulation: the regulatory molecule affects the rate at which the target mRNAs or proteins are degraded.
+-   **Decay regulation**: the regulatory molecule affects the rate at which the target mRNAs or proteins are degraded by triggering their decay or protecting them from degradation.
--   Post-translational regulation: the regulator modifies the shape or sequence of its target proteins, thus affecting the ability of the target protein to perform its cellular function.
+-   **Post-translational regulation**: the regulator modifies the conformation or sequence of its target proteins, thus affecting the ability of the target protein to perform its cellular function.

-Regulators that increase the expression of their target are called activators; those decreasing the expression of their target are called repressors.
+Regulators that increase the expression of their target are called **activators**; those decreasing the expression of their target are called **repressors**.
 Typically, the relationship between regulator and target is quite specific, with most regulators controlling the expression of only a few target genes, and most genes being controlled by a small set of regulators.

-As scientists gain knowledge into the regulatory relationships between genes, they summarisethis information into graphs, which we call Gene Regulatory Networks (GRN).
-In these graphs, nodes represent genes, and a directed arrow from Gene A directed to Gene B informs that the products of Gene A control the expression of gene B. An example of GRN is given in Figure X.
+Information about the regulatory relationships between genes can be summarised into graphs, which we call Gene Regulatory Networks (GRN).
+In these graphs, nodes represent genes, and a directed arrow from gene A to gene B indicates that the products of gene A control the expression of gene B. An example of GRN is given below.

 ![An example of Gene Regulatory Network](./images/grn.jpg)

 <small>From Ma, Sisi, et al. "De-novo learning of genome-scale regulatory networks in S. cerevisiae." *Plos one* 9.9 (2014): e106479. (available under license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) )</small>

-A given environmental cue typically triggers the activation of a specific regulatory pathway (i.e. a part of the cell-wide GRN), with regulators modulating the expression of their target in a cascade.
+A given environmental cue typically triggers the activation of a specific regulatory pathway (i.e. a part of the cell-wide GRN), with regulators modulating the expression of their targets in a cascade.
 Thus, understanding the dynamics of gene expression regulation is key to deciphering how organisms react to certain triggers.

 ## Simulating Gene Regulatory Networks